pres/PREBorderView/README.md

 For convenience of usage you are able to specify a `defaultBorderColor` as well as

 - `-addRetinaPixelBorderWithColor:atPosition:` which adds a line of with a width of one display pixel (retina pixel)
-- `addRetinaPixelBorderAtPosition:` adds the line useing the `defaultBorderColor`
+- `-addRetinaPixelBorderAtPosition:` adds the line useing the `defaultBorderColor`
 - ...

 ###[Full Documentation](http://cocoadocs.org/docsets/PREBorderView/3.0/Categories/UIView+PREBorderView.html)